Isoniazid is one of several medicines that you will need to take to treat tuberculosis (TB).

 |Common isoniazid side-effects||What can I do if I experience this?|

 |Tingling feelings, muscle weakness||Let your doctor know as soon as possible|

 Important: isoniazid on rare occasions causes liver problems.
-The symptoms include persistent sickness, feeling very weak and jaundice (yellowing of the skin and whites of the eyes).
+The symptoms include persistent sickness (nausea and vomiting), feeling very weak and yellowing of the skin and whites of the eyes (jaundice).
 If this happens to you, speak with your doctor or go to your local accident and emergency department straightaway.

 If you experience any other symptoms which you think may be due to this medicine, speak with your doctor or pharmacist for advice.

 How to store isoniazid

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.